Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Unfolded Successive Pseudo-Concave Approximation (USCA) Framework

 \subsection{Computational complexity}

 In the broad field of non-convex optimization, a fundamental benefit of learning-based methods over traditional model-based algorithms lies in the reduced computational complexity when presented with a new sample.
-In contrast to model-based methods which have to run from scratch whenever an unseen sample is given, learning-based methods present a fundamental trade-off where expensive computations for training (e.g., computing gradients and back propagation, and constructing the dataset if required) can be performed {\it offline}, leaving only a few simple computations to be performed {\it online} regularly (e.g., affine transformation, scalar multiplication, and pointwise nonlinearity).
+In contrast to model-based methods which have to solve the optimization problem~\eqref{eq:p2} from scratch whenever an unseen sample is given, learning-based methods present a fundamental trade-off where expensive computations for training (e.g., computing gradients and back propagation, and constructing the dataset if required) can be performed {\it offline}, leaving only simple computations (e.g., affine transformation, scalar multiplication, and pointwise nonlinearity) to be performed {\it online} regularly.
 Retraining or fine-tuning may be recommended when the real input distribution shifts far away from the trained one, but only sporadically and, typically, with fewer data.

-In terms of offline complexity, it should be recalled that USCA can be trained in the absence of solved instances of the power allocation problem.
-Hence, effectively circumventing the need to solve several NP-hard problems for training.
-Nevertheless, since we are interested in the feasibility of real-time implementation, we focus our analysis on the online computational complexity.
+In terms of the offline complexity, it should be recalled that USCA can be trained in the absence of solved instances of the power allocation problem. {Hence, USCA effectively circumvents the need to solve several NP-hard problems for training.
+Even though the offline training may still cost several minutes to hours (depending on the size of dataset),} nevertheless, since we are interested in the feasibility of real-time implementation, we {concentrate on the {\it online} computational complexity in the following}.\looseness=-1